The first apple orchard of Himachal, or for that matter Punjab, was planted at Bandrole (Kullu) in 1870.

 • Banjar (Tesildar’s garden), in the late 1880s

-In the early days the favoured varieties of apples and pears were: Pippins (French), Dempster’s Pippin, Cox’s Orange Pippin (both English), Newtown Pippin (American), Russet apples; Marie Louise, Seckel, and Williams (Bartlett) pears.
+In the early days, the favored varieties of apples included Pippins (French), Dempster’s Pippin, Cox’s Orange Pippin (both English), Newtown Pippin (American), and Russet apples.
+For pears, the preferred varieties were Marie Louise, Seckel, and Williams (Bartlett).

-The growers always tried to improve their orchards; experimenting with cuttings from each other’s gardens, and also with strains from England and America.
-Alan H. Lee, capt.
-Lee’s son, introduced persimmons (called Japani by locals), and some other varieties of plum, peach, apple from Japan and other countries.
-Sub-temperate climate and the fertile soil of Kullu allowed them to grow every kind of fruit and vegetable they were accustomed to in England.
+The growers continually sought to improve their orchards by experimenting with cuttings from each other’s gardens as well as with strains from England and America.
+Alan H. Lee, the son of Captain Lee, introduced persimmons (known as Japani by locals) and other varieties of plum, peach, and apple from Japan and various countries.
+The sub-temperate climate and fertile soil of Kullu proved conducive to growing a wide range of fruits and vegetables familiar to them from England.

 William ‘Willie’ Donald’s trade card, early twentieth century (Chetwode: 1972)

-Initially the fruits were transported to Shimla by mules and relays of coolies via Jalori–Luhri–Narkanda–Shimla route.
-But it was unprofitable for the gardeners.
-Then, a more cost-effective alternative was suggested by Mr. Banon of Manali―the parcel post.
-The postage rate at that time was 2 annas per lb (about ₹1 per 3.6 kg).
+The fruits were transported to Shimla by mules and relays of coolies via the Jalori–Luhri–Narkanda–Shimla route, but this method proved unprofitable for the gardeners.
+Mr. Banon of Manali then suggested a more cost-effective alternative: parcel post.
+At that time, the postage rate was 2 annas per pound (approximately ₹1 per 3.6 kilograms).

 The probable postage routes (in orange) drawn on the base map of Forbes (1911)

-The fruit parcels were first off transported, by a relay system of harkaras or mail-runners, to Palampur via Bhubhu Pass, and thence by dak-tonga to Shimla via Pathankot.
-After the commencement of Shimla Railway in 1903, the fruits were transported from Pathankot to Shimla via rail.
+The fruit parcels were transported by a relay system of harkaras, or mail-runners, to Palampur via Bhubhu Pass.
+From there, they were carried by dak-tonga (horse-drawn carriage) to Shimla via Pathankot.
+After the Shimla Railway began operation in 1903, the fruits were transported from Pathankot to Shimla by rail, significantly improving the efficiency of the distribution process.

 A harkara (Gore: 1895)

-Parcel post was a success and fruit industry of Kullu thrived.
-In the heydays of the fruit season as many as 200 harkaras were employed at each stage of the 90 miles (about 145 kilometres) postal route to Palampur, and this distance they used to do within less than 24 hours.
-Each harkara carried fruit parcels weighing a total of 40 lb (5 parcels weighing 8 lb each); so, at the height of the fruit season roughly 3.6 metric tonne (40 lb × 200) fruits were sent to Shimla.
-By 1910, over 17,000 fruit parcels (estimating to 62 metric tonnes) were being exported yearly from Rennick’s orchards alone; there were at least five other estates in the fruit business at that time.
+Parcel post proved to be a great success, leading to a thriving fruit industry in Kullu.
+During peak fruit season, up to 200 harkaras were employed at each stage of the 90-mile (approximately 145 kilometers) postal route to Palampur, completing the journey in under 24 hours.
+Each harkara carried fruit parcels weighing a total of 40 pounds (5 parcels of 8 pounds each), resulting in roughly 3.6 metric tonnes of fruit being sent to Shimla daily at the height of the season.
+By 1910, Rennick’s orchards alone were exporting over 17,000 fruit parcels, totaling approximately 62 metric tonnes annually, with at least five other estates also involved in the fruit business at that time.

-There was a great demand for Kullu fruits, especially apples and pears, at all the major British stations in India.
-The apples and pears from Kullu even won many first prizes at various fruit shows and exhibitions in those olden days.
+Kullu fruits, particularly apples and pears, were in high demand at major British stations in India.
+The apples and pears from Kullu earned significant recognition, winning numerous first prizes at fruit shows and exhibitions during that era.

-However, due to surplus produce, lack of transportation, and far-off market, a large part of the produce went waste every year; particularly vegetables and soft fruits that couldn’t afford the several days journey to Shimla or further.
+However, due to surplus produce, inadequate transportation, and the distant markets, a significant portion of the produce went to waste each year.
+This was especially true for vegetables and soft fruits, which could not withstand the several days’ journey to Shimla or beyond.

 A. H. Diack (Settlement Officer, 1887-91) said in the Kangra Gazetteer (1897):